uofm-capstone/fall2025_checkmate/Spring_2024_Sprints/Sprint 3/README.md

 ## Sprint 3 accomplishments
 * Automated the github process, Added a main commits graph on the home page, added the functionality for the users to select the team's Name and sprint number to get the respective commits graph​, Added the commits graph to the respective team's respective sprint's page as well which derives its information from the main graph​.
 * Added flags to check if the TA did not uploaded a student and client csv it will show them a Attaction warning to upload the files to see the data.
 Also added a icon button for the teams page flags using javascript to get the dropdown menu for the button.
+* We were able to create classlist to the project to help TA'S access the names easier, so the TA'S no longer need to upload CSV file to get access to the names.

 ## Purav Patel Code branch
 * My code is in adding_flags, and I have not completed the code so I have not push it to main.